CHRIS68516/Uber-_Fares-_Data-_Analysis_27143/REPORT.md

-## 2. Data Cleaning Methodology
-- Removed rows with missing or invalid values
-- Converted pickup datetime strings to datetime objects
-- Calculated trip distance using pickup and dropoff coordinates
-- Detected and handled outliers using the IQR method

 ## 3. Feature Engineering
-- Extracted hour, day, and weekday from pickup datetime
+Extracted time-based features such as hour, day, and weekday from the pickup timestamp.

-- Created peak and off-peak time indicators
+Created new categorical features to classify peak vs. off-peak ride times.

-- Encoded categorical variables like weekday and peak time
+Encoded categorical variables like weekday_name and peak_time for modeling and visualization.

 ## 4. Exploratory Data Analysis (EDA)
-- Visualized fare distribution with histograms and boxplots
+Visualized fare distribution using histograms and boxplots to detect skewness and outliers.

-- Analyzed relationship between fare amount and distance traveled
+Explored the relationship between distance traveled and fare amount using scatter plots and regression lines.

-- Examined fare patterns by hour of day and passenger count
+Analyzed fare trends by hour of day, weekday, and passenger count to uncover demand patterns.

 ## 5. Key Insights
-- Fares generally increase with distance traveled
-- Peak hours show higher fare amounts, possibly due to surge pricing
+Fare amounts increase with distance, showing a strong positive correlation.

+Higher fares are observed during peak hours, suggesting dynamic pricing or increased demand.

-- Passenger count has little correlation with fare amount or distance
+Passenger count shows minimal impact on both fare amount and trip distance.

 ## 6. Conclusion and Recommendations
-- Pricing strategies should consider time-of-day and distance trends
+Uber’s fare pricing appears to be strongly influenced by distance and time of day.

-- Further analysis with real weather data could improve understanding of demand fluctuations
+Incorporating real-time weather data could further enhance demand prediction models.

+Future work could include clustering locations, predicting fare amounts, or building a fare recommendation system.
 ---

 ### Images and Visualizations